SanPen/GridCal/doc/rst_source/theory/power_flow/newton_raphson.rst

 ------------------------

 The Newton-Raphson method is the standard power flow method tough at schools.
-**GridCal** implements slight but important modifications of this method that turns it into a more robust, industry-standard algorithm.
+**VeraGrid** implements slight but important modifications of this method that turns it into a more robust, industry-standard algorithm.
 The Newton-Raphson method is the first order Taylor approximation of the power flow equation.